leGenious/Virtualization-Project/README.md

 First it will try to connect to the broker.
 If it is not running, it will not try again, it will just give an error.
 If it can connect it will subscribe to a Topic and write every message from the broker to the database in the following form:
 + (numerical primary id; int prime)

+The following features make it less prone to crashes:
-If the connection terminates, it will resubscribe on reconnect.
++ If the connection terminates, it will resubscribe on reconnect.
-It will recreate the table if something terrible happens to the database (e.g. echo "" > data.db).
++ It will recreate the table if something terrible happens to the database (e.g. echo "" > data.db).

 ## The Prime Generator